 The rise of the new Unitary Patent (UP) and the Unified Patent Court (UPC)

-Later this year or in early 2023 the new Unitary Patent (UP) and the Unified Patent Court (UPC) will see the light of day.
+In 2023 the new Unitary Patent (UP) and the Unified Patent Court (UPC) will see the light of day.
 The Unified Patent Court has been created to put an end to parallel litigation concerning the same European patent in all countries where it is validated.
 They will create an alternative option, alongside the classic European patent or the national route, for protecting inventions.
 Businesses, patent proprietors and lawyers should start preparing now, if they have not already done so.

 Preparing for the UP?